grafana/grafana/contribute/developer-guide.md

 The Grafana binaries will be installed in `bin\\windows-amd64`.

-Alternately, if you are on Windows and want to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (for example, Git Bash).
+Alternatively, if you are on Windows and want to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (for example, Git Bash).

 ## Test Grafana